 1. Separate the feet a leg width apart, Align the front foot with the middle of the back foot.
 The front foot should be straight forward, the back foot is 90 degrees against the front foot, or the back toe is slightly inward.

-2. The front leg thigh is almost neutral in external rotation and adducted.
-The back leg thigh is externally rotated and abducted.
+2. The front leg thigh is abducted and rotated externally.
+The back leg thigh is abducted and rotated externally.
 You can bend the front knee slightly, if the knee tends to overstretched.

 3. Open the hips and keep the hips face sideways firmly.